How Long Does Heroin Stay in Your System?

 - Traditional Treatment.
 Traditional heroin addiction treatment can come in the forms of either inpatient treatment or outpatient treatment, and it tends to be less expensive than luxury or executive treatment programs.

 - Inpatient (non-luxury): Inpatient treatment provides users with a residential facility where users are tended to with 24/7 care from staff personnel.
-Inpatient facilities may either occur in hospital settings or in non-hospital settings.
-Hospital settings provide healthcare professionals and medical resources around-the-clock, while non-hospital settings may provide intermittent care from healthcare professionals.
+Inpatient facilities may either occur in hospital settings or in non-hospital settings (often referred to as ‘residential treatment’).
+Hospital settings avail around-the-clock services from healthcare professionals and access to medical resources, while non-hospital settings may provide intermittent care from healthcare professionals.

 - Outpatient: Outpatient treatment provides many similar elements to inpatient treatment except that patients are permitted to go back to their own homes at night.
-This option is usually better for less severe cases of addiction, and when there are no other coexisting medical or mental health problems.
+This option is usually more geared towards less severe cases of addiction, and/or ones in which there are no other coexisting medical or mental health problems.

-Regardless of the treatment type you choose, treatment will typically involve a period of detox – when the body tries to rid itself of all substances – followed by some combination of individual, group or family therapy.
-Medications are also sometimes used to help facilitate the stages of drug withdrawal and recovery.
+Regardless of the treatment type you choose, treatment will typically involve a period of detox – when the body is allowed to rid itself of all substances – followed by some combination of individual, group or family therapy.
+Many centers will provide medication assistance to help facilitate the stages of heroin withdrawal and recovery.

 Get the Help You Need to Break Out of Addiction

-Call our number at the top of the page to speak with a caring recovery advisor who would love to help answer any questions you may have about the heroin addiction treatment process.
+Call us at 1-888-744-0789 to speak with a caring recovery advisor who would love to help answer any questions you may have about the heroin addiction treatment process.

 - Reisine, T., Pasternak, G. (1996).
 Opioid analgesics and antagonists.
 In: Pharmacological Basis of Therapeutics, 9th.
 Hardman, J. G., Gilman, A., Limbird, L. E. (Eds), (p.
 521).
 New York, NY: McGraw-Hill.